Wieku/danser-go/README.md

 * `-quickstart` - skips intro (`-skip` flag), sets `LeadInTime` and `LeadInHold` to 0.
 * `-offset=20` - local audio offset in ms, applies to recordings unlike `Audio.Offset`. ~~Inverted compared to stable~~ not anymore.
 * `-preciseprogress` - prints record progress in 1% increments.
+* `-sPatch="{\"Cursor\":{\"CursorSize\":50}}"` - patches the currently loaded config with supplied JSON string.
+Patch is preserved during config file reloads.
+Useful for 3rd party devs to avoid having to parse and modify the settings files on small tweaks.

 Examples which should give the same result: